Basic Homesteading Skills

 Knitting

 Honestly, I am not a big knitter.
-But through the years I have knitted jerseys for my younger children, blanket squares for warm winter blankets and booties for babies.
-If you want to learn to knit, then Google "learn to knit" and a host of sites pop up to help you!
+But through the years I have knitted jerseys for my younger children, blanket squares for warm winter blankets and booties for babies, gloves and beanies for ourselves.
+If you want to learn to knit, then Google “learn to knit” and a host of sites pop up to help you!

 There is something so romantic about learning to make your own perfumed candles.
 While it is no longer a necessity on the modern world to have candles for light, candle making is one of those nice, but not necessary homesteading skills.
 People who have excess goats milk have been known to make candles with it.